How ready are you for a major winter storm?

 The best way to dress for winter weather is to layer up – this enables you to add or remove clothing to adjust to the temperature or to your activity.
 Ideally, you should wear three layers: thermal underwear that keeps you dry, warm, and comfortable and transfers moisture from your skin to the fabric; sweaters, sweatshirts or vests that insulate, keeping the cold out and the warmth in; and, lastly, waterproof jackets or other outer garments that protect you from rain, sleet, or snow while still letting you breathe and perspire.
 Make sure your extremities – your hands and feet – are sufficiently covered and protected from the cold.
 And never, ever go out without your head covered or you’ll risk hypothermia.

 Lost your power or heat?
 Know where your designated public shelter is and proceed there pronto.
 Someone suffering from frostbite or hypothermia?
 A first-aid class (taken before winter of course!) should give you the skills to deal with the situation.
 Need to drive somewhere?
 Don’t – sleet, freezing rain, snow, or dense fog make driving a very dangerous proposition.
 Elderly/disabled persons need assistance?
 Help if you can, get someone else to do it if not.
 Using alternative heating/electricity sources like generators, camp stoves, gas or charcoal-burning devices?
-Avoid carbon monoxide poisoning by installing alarms in the house and putting the units outside the home and away from vents, doors, and windows.
+Try to put the units outside the home and away from vents, doors, and windows.

 Okay, say it’s safe enough to go out and drive.
 Should you just get into your car and pretend it’s business as usual?
 Absolutely not!
 Tire experts offer the following tips to help you stay in control when driving those icy, wintry roads.
 When you winterize your car, don’t forget to get the best tires you possible can – ones that give you maximum grip and traction.
 Regularly check your filters, monitor your tire pressure, and wash and wax your car exterior to ensure protection from the elements.

 Avoid cruise control in winter conditions – this enables you to effectively accelerate or decelerate as needed.
-Meanwhile, the AAA recommends the following for driving in the snow: Drive slowly – accelerate slowly to maintain traction and avoid skids, decelerate slowly because it takes time to slow down on icy roads.
+Meanwhile, follow these tips: Drive slowly – accelerate slowly to maintain traction and avoid skids, decelerate slowly because it takes time to slow down on icy roads.
 Use threshold breaking to stop – apply strong, steady pressure on the break pedal with the ball of your feet, while keeping your heel on the floor.
 Don’t make full stops (keep rolling instead), especially when going up a hill – because you’ll need a whole lot of inertia to get moving again!